MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

     SETDEFAULTTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL,'MyTableConnection1');
     ```

-The code for the new page will be similar to the following:
+The code for the new page will look like this:

 ```
 OBJECT Page 50010 MySamplePage